wangqinNick/tp/docs/DeveloperGuide.md

-`Lesson`, `Task`, and `Module` are the base level abstractions, with their respective Managers containing the logic to store and manipulate instances of these objects in a meaningful way. `InputOutputManager` reads and writes information from the various Managers in order to save and load. `State` and `StateManager` are specifically for undo and redo functionality.
+`Lesson`, `Task`, and `Module` are the base level abstractions, with their respective Managers containing the logic to store and manipulate instances of these objects in a meaningful way. `InputOutputManager` reads and writes information from the various Managers in order to save and load. `State` and `StateManager` are specifically for undo functionality.
 They do not interact directly with the rest of the Data family.

 `LessonFilter` is the only interface in the data package.
 It allows for flexible creation of filters for powerful user filtering of lessons via lambda functions.
 For example, the user can choose to filter only lectures on Mondays before